GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstVisitor.preVisitAlias| replace:: before `TypeDecl`

 .. |method-ast-AstVisitor.visitAlias| replace:: after `TypeDecl`

+.. |method-ast-AstVisitor.canVisitCall| replace:: If false call will be completely skipped, otherwise it behaves normally.

 .. |method-ast-AstVisitor.canVisitWithAliasSubexpression| replace:: before the sub expression in the `ExprAssume`